jonathjd/jonathjd/README.md

 [![alt-text](https://img.shields.io/badge/-Portfolio-red)](https://share.streamlit.io/jonathjd/webapp/main/main.py)

 ### About me :notebook:
-I enjoy working with all things data.
+I enjoy working with all things data, as well as the full development life-cycle for web applications.
 From generating ML models to classic Linear Regression, I'm your guy!
 Don't hesitate to reach out about potential job opportunities, collaborations, or just to talk shop :smirk_cat:

 ---
 ### Languages and Tools :hammer: